makevoid/VescUartControl/Readme.md

 In bldc-tool please activate UART and if needed the nunchuk application.

+---

-##Some details to the UART port used in the VESC
+## Some details to the UART port used in the VESC

 It is a uint8_t byte stream.